ksu-cs-textbooks/cis400/content/0-forward/07-syllabus.md

 **For this course, a violation of the Honor Pledge will result in an automatic 0 for the assignment and the violation will be reported to the Honor System.
 A second violation will result in an XF in the course.**

-In this course, _unauthorized aid_ broadly consists of _giving or reciving code to complete assignments_.
+In this course, _unauthorized aid_ broadly consists of _giving or receiving code to complete assignments_.
 This could be code you share with a classmate, code you have asked a third party to write for you, or code you have found online or elsewhere.

 Authorized aid - which is not a violation of the honor policy - includes using the code snippets provided in the course materials, discussing strategies and techniques with classmates, instructors, TAs, and mentors.
 Additionally, you may use code snippets and algorithms found in textbooks and web sources if you clearly label them with comments indicating where the code came from and how it is being used in your project.